Certora/Documentation/docs/prover/approx/summarization.md

 }
 ```

 In the example above, `complexFunction` involves a complex multiplication of `x` and `y`.
-The summarization `EXISTS uint256 z . z == x * y;` provides a high-level description, emphasizing the existence of a product `z` that satisfies the multiplication relationship.
+The summarization `exists uint256 z . z == x * y;` provides a high-level description, emphasizing the existence of a product `z` that satisfies the multiplication relationship.

 ## Important Considerations